thoth-tech/handbook/docs/communication/scenarios.md

 differences is essential.
 Your team members are there to support you, so reach out to clarify deadlines or to ask for support should managing time differences become difficult.

-## Late Onboarding
+## Late onboarding

 When first starting out at Thoth Tech, there is a lot to explore and learn about the company and the technologies used.
 Onboarding is a key part of this process, containing several tasks and resources to help new junior members in getting started.
 Onboarding is also completed again during your time as a senior with Thoth Tech.

-In the case of late Onboarding, it is likely that other team members have already completed their Onboarding and are now working towards their company contributions.
+In the case of late onboarding, it is likely that other team members have already completed their onboarding and are now working towards their company contributions.
 Should this be the case, there are several actions which can assist in getting “up to speed”:

-- Importantly, introduce yourself to your team and let them know that you are going through the process of Onboarding
+- Importantly, introduce yourself to your team and let them know that you are going through the process of onboarding
 - Watch the recordings of any team and company meetings that have occurred
 - Reach out to your Team and Area Leads for guidance regarding what contributions you can make that best suit your skill set and interests.

-While late Onboarding may make you feel “behind” in the company, remember that your team and peers are there to support you through the process.
+While late onboarding may make you feel “behind” in the company, remember that your team and peers are there to support you through the process.
 Ensure that you reach out to your peers as needed, and soon enough you will be caught up and contributing within the company.